frostymasselos/chess/README.md

     * Castling ommited.

 ::Styling::
-    * Not completely responsive. i) Making the window wide & short causes overflow. ii) Making the window incredibly short causes overflow.
+    * Was made on a 13-inch Macbook.
+Not completely responsive. i) Making the window wide & short causes the match buttons to overflow. ii) Making the window incredibly short causes overflow.